 Funded with State appropriated funds, the Homeless Housing and Services Program's (HHSP) purpose is assisting the eight largest urban areas in providing services to homeless individuals and families, including services such as case management, and housing placement and retention.
-In 2010, funding for this program was awarded by TDHCA through a competitive matching grant process whereby the eight largest cities sought additional funding for this purpose.
-The agency distributes these funds to the eight largest cities with populations larger than 285,500 persons per the latest U.S. Census figures.
-HHSP sub-recipients have assisted 33,787 persons and expended \$16.3 million as of June 2011.
-It is anticipated that activity will increase significantly in the next few months.
+The agency distributes these funds to eight subrecipients from the eight largest cities with populations larger than 285,500 persons per the latest U.S. Census figures.
+The eight cities are: Arlington, Austin, Corpus Christi, Dallas, Houston, El Paso, Fort Worth, and San Antonio.
+In State Fiscal Year (SFY) 2013, HHSP funding is estimated to total \$5 million.
+It is estimated that HHSP subrecipients will assist 14,000 persons and 687 households.

-Emergency Shelter Grant/Emergency Solutions Grant Program
+Emergency Solutions Grant Program